 b) χMCF should be able to address all kinds of CAx processes.

 c) χMCF contains only information relevant for connections.
-Hierarchical product structures, assembly sequences, part variants etc. are not subject of χMCF.
+Hierarchical product structures, assembly sequences, part variants etc. are not the subject of χMCF.
 Such kind of information needs different methods for propagation.
 However, χMCF may refer to such “external” information, for example part codes.
 This principle provides the flexibility to use χMCF in any development process variant established at different companies.

 d) χMCF has to be flexible and easy to extend to any future joint types and applications.

-e) χMCF is based on the industry standard XML (Extensible Markup Language)[2].
+e) χMCF is based on the industry standard extensible markup language (XML).[2]

 f) Connection data in χMCF must be unique.